dsuarezf/deploying-on-cloud-services/README.md

 As indicated, you can browse the application by just typing:

     gcloud app browse

+Whenever we want to see our changes in production use the `gcloud app deploy` command, the SDK will detect the change, it will regenerate the image and it will redeploy the service.

 [Google Cloud App Engine]: https://cloud.google.com/appengine
 [Google Cloud SDK]: https://cloud.google.com/sdk